lohek330/lihongkang.github.io/_pages/about.md

 ------
 # Recent News 🔥

-2025.06: ♥️ I completed my six years at RPI and have joined the University of Pennsylvania as a postdoctoral researcher 🚀.
+2025.06: ❤️ I completed my six great years at RPI and have joined the University of Pennsylvania as a postdoctoral researcher 🚀.

 2025.05: ⭐ I am honored to be recognized as an [ICLR 2025 Notable Reviewer](https://iclr.cc/Conferences/2025/Reviewers).